swapnil-hingmire/swapnil-hingmire.github.io/index.md

 <!-- <img class="profile-picture" src="sherlock.jpg"> -->

-I am an Assistant Professor at the [Mehta Family School of Data Science & Artificial Intelligence](https://mfsdsai.iitpkd.ac.in/), Department of Data Science, [Indian Institute of Technology (IIT) Palakkad](https://iitpkd.ac.in/).
+I am an Assistant Professor at the Department of Data Science, [Mehta Family School of Data Science & Artificial Intelligence](https://mfsdsai.iitpkd.ac.in/), [Indian Institute of Technology (IIT) Palakkad](https://iitpkd.ac.in/).

 My research focuses on natural language processing (NLP).

 Previously, I was a postdoc in the Computer Science department at the University of Victoria, where I worked with [Neil Ernst](https://neilernst.net/).
 I was a scientist at [TCS Research](https://www.tcs.com/what-we-do/research).
 I have also spent time at [LILY Lab](https://yale-lily.github.io/) at the Department of Computer Science, Yale University, as a TATA Visiting Scholar.

-I completed my master's degree and PhD in [Computer Science and Engineering](https://www.cse.iitm.ac.in/) at IIT Madras, under the guidance of [Sutanu Chakraborti](https://www.cse.iitm.ac.in/~sutanuc/).
+I completed my master's degree and PhD in Computer Science and Engineering at [IIT Madras](https://www.cse.iitm.ac.in/), under the guidance of [Sutanu Chakraborti](https://www.cse.iitm.ac.in/~sutanuc/).

 My first language (L1) is Marathi ([मराठी](https://en.wikipedia.org/wiki/Marathi_language)).
 [Devanagari](https://en.wikipedia.org/wiki/Devanagari) script is used for writing Marathi texts.
 In Devanagari, my name is written as स्वप्निल हिंगमिरे.